GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermalLeakyWell/Example.rst

 This validation case is a more complex version of the benchmark problem presented in :ref:`ExampleIsothermalLeakyWell`.
 While the latter is based on simple isothermal and immiscible fluid properties, the present validation case relies on a more realistic fluid behavior accounting for thermal effects and mass exchange between phases.
-This thermal benchmark test has been using in
-`(Class et al., 2009) <https://link.springer.com/article/10.1007/s10596-009-9146-x>`__
-to compare different implementations of CO2-brine fluid properties in the context of CO2 injection and storage in saline aquifers.
+This non-isothermal benchmark test has been used in `(Class et al., 2009) <https://link.springer.com/article/10.1007/s10596-009-9146-x>`__ to compare different implementations of CO2-brine fluid properties in the context of CO2 injection and storage in saline aquifers.